How to Make Chop Suey: A Chinese-Inspired Dish

 - Saute onion and garlic.

 - Add 4 cups of water, oyster sauce, and fish sauce.
-Bring to the boil.
+Bring to a boil.

 - Once boiling, add chayote.
 Cook until slightly tender.